Ezekiel 8 – Abominations at the Temple

 And it came to pass in the sixth year, in the sixth month, on the fifth day of the month, as I sat in my house with the elders of Judah sitting before me, that the hand of the Lord GOD fell upon me there.

 a.
-In the sixth year, in the sixth month: Ezekiel 1:2 began a series of visions beginning in in the fifth year of King Jehoiachin’s captivity.
+In the sixth year, in the sixth month: Ezekiel 1:2 began a series of visions beginning with in the fifth year of King Jehoiachin’s captivity.
 This is a new time marker describing visions that happened about a year and a half later.
 This series of visions is in Ezekiel 8-11.

 i.
 Ezekiel 8-11 is the record of one long vision.
 In the beginning of the vision Ezekiel sees the glory of the LORD at the temple in Jerusalem.
 By the end of the vision (chapters 10 and 11), this glory will depart.